2channel: Slander and legal issues

 During Hiroyuki's administration, he was often openly defiant of Japanese law, especially around libel, and his duty to follow it, telling Yomiuri Shimbun in March 2007:

 I don't have any intention of paying up to a country whose laws I don't respect.
 As long as they're not handing me the death sentence, I'm not backing down.

 By May 2008, Nishimura had lost more than fifty libel lawsuits in Japanese civil courts, and had been assessed millions of dollars in penalties; by August, according to him, he'd received more than one hundred lawsuits.
 While according to the official pages of the website, slander was prohibited, activists such as Debito Arudou claimed that the site did not actually respond to requests to delete posts in his case, returning mail unopened.
 After the transfer to Packet Monster Inc., Arudou, who had still not received any of the court ordered penalty, wrote in an op-ed that Nishimura had only transferred his assets to increase his "unaccountability".
 While Nishimura at that point had never paid any of the compensation courts ordered in his cases, in 2010 one of his plaintiffs was successful in getting compensated through the publisher of one of Nishimura's books.

 Crime announcements

 Crime announcements (犯行予告) were a regular occurrence on 2channel, including of mass suicides and murders.
-After the 2000 Neomugicha incident, in which a bus was hijacked by a teenager who posted on 2channel, police officers started regularly policing 2channel; such surveillance only increased after the Akihabara massacre announced his 2008 attack on 2channel as well.
+After the 2000 Neomugicha incident, in which a bus was hijacked by a teenager who posted on 2channel, police officers started regularly policing 2channel; such surveillance only increased after a copycat killer referencing the Akihabara massacre announced his 2008 attack on 2channel as well.
 Former superintendent of the Tokyo Metropolitan Police Tateshi Higuchi called the site a "den of iniquity".
 According to The Japan Times, however, 2channel cooperated with police in the past to aid them in catching criminals using 2channel by giving police their IP addresses, from which their locations were determined.

-Such crime announcements have continued to be a problem on 5channel: it was speculated that the man who carried out the Kyoto Animation arson attack posted an advance warning of the crime on 5channel.
+Such crime announcements have continued to be a problem on 5channel; it was speculated that the man who carried out the Kyoto Animation arson attack posted an advance warning of the crime on 5channel.